kobaltgit/MyGemini/readme_en.md

 *   **sqlite3:** Built-in SQLite database for storing user data and message history.
 *   **Pillow:** For image processing before sending to the API.
 *   **cachetools:** For LRU caching of dialogue history and preventing memory leaks.
+*   **langchain:** For reliable semantic splitting of long texts and code blocks into chunks.
+*   **chatgpt-md-converter:** For converting Markdown to Telegram-compatible HTML tags.

 ## Setup and Launch